lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   easy to find (which may not be true of the CA).

-Further reasons relevant for automated machine-to-machine certificate lifecycle management are available in the Lightweight CMP Profile [RFCBBBB].
+Further reasons relevant for automated machine-to-machine certificate lifecycle management are available in the Lightweight CMP Profile {{RFC9483}}.

 # The Use of Revocation Passphrase {#sect-b}